 HSHM 481 / HIST tbd / AFAM tbd

 Examination of the interconnected histories of medicine and race in the slave trade.
 Considers how the slave trade produced a new form of “racialized” medicine characterized by violence and terror.
 Topics include the medical geography of the slave trade from slave prisons in West Africa to slave ships; slave trade drugs and forced drug consumption; mental and physical illnesses and their treatments; British and West African medicine and medical knowledge in the slave trade; eighteenth-century theories of racial difference and disease; medical violence and medical ethics.

-Race and Health in Modern America
+Health, Disease, and Racial Difference in Modern America

 HSHM 483 / HIST tbd